JonnyPickard/pokedex/README.md

 Deployed here: :hammer: [Pokedex](https://jonnypickard.github.io/pokedex/) :wrench:

-> NOTE: API is mocked using MSW and currently only works for Gen I Pokemon
+> NOTE: API is mocked using MSW and currently only works for Gen I Pokemon on a desktop browser

 ## About + Designs